Teaspoon: Dry ingredients

+Lincoln used the spoon measure without adjectives to define either a rounded one (for flour and sugar) or a level one (for salt and spices).

 Apothecary

 As an unofficial but once widely used unit of apothecaries' measure, the teaspoon is equal to 1 fluid dram (or drachm) and thus 1/4 of a tablespoon or 1/8 of a fluid ounce.
 The apothecaries' teaspoon was formally known by the Latin cochleare minus (cochl. min.) to distinguish it from the tablespoon or cochleare majus (cochl. maj.).

 When tea-drinking was first introduced to England circa 1660, tea was rare and expensive, as a consequence of which teacups and teaspoons were smaller than today.
 This situation persisted until 1784, when the Commutation Act reduced the tax on tea from 119% to 12.5%.
 As the price of tea declined, the size of teacups and teaspoons increased.
 By the 1850s, the teaspoon as a unit of culinary measure had increased to 1/3 of a tablespoon, but the apothecary unit of measure remained the same.
 Nevertheless, the teaspoon, usually under its Latin name, continued to be used in apothecaries' measures for several more decades, with the original definition of one fluid dram.